what have people have said about this book?

 As I say in the book, this is just a little nudge in the right direction, something to help you guide your kids through what could be a pretty traumatic time for them, with or without help from their other parent.
 I appreciate that you’re going through a great deal yourself right now, and that it’ll be hard to focus so much on protecting and continuing to inspire your kids as they grow up with separated parents.
 But I encourage you to believe in your own capacity as a responsible parent, and with the practical guidance I lay out in the book, give you some of the tools you can use to make your kids’ lives a little easier.

 how to talk to your ex after separation

-This is a work in progress during 2016, so watch out for it on this page and on Amazon!
+This is a work in progress, so watch out for it on this page and on Amazon!
 Following on from the last book on talking to your kids about separation, this new book takes my experience as a family lawyer and mediator and lays out the various options you will face in seeking the most appropriate way to resolve whatever issues you might have after separation.

 It will explore face to face discussions with your ex, how to manage conflict, how to parent apart if you have kids with your ex, and the various legal options available to sort things out, including negotiation, litigation, mediation, collaborative law, and arbitration.